Aplus Framework Docs

 DELETE /users/{int} App\Users::delete/* users.delete

-In the fourth parameter of the serve method it is possible to be in an array the routes that should not be added.
+In the fourth parameter of the resource method it is possible to be in an array the routes that should not be added.
 And they are: index, create, show, update, replace and delete.

 In the fifth parameter, the placeholder to be used is defined, the default being {int}, to be the id of the resource.